mitchdz/ubuntu_20.10_vfio_gpu_passthrough/SETUP.md

 ## Step 9) Create a Network Bridge

+**NOTE:** I no longer use a network bridge because using bridged mode with the e1000e model type seems to have limited upload speed.
+I now opt for using a USB C-> Ethernet adapter on my PCIe->USB Adapter that I passed through.

 First, we need to determine what our networking situation is like.
 I am hardwired, and you really should be as well if you have gotten this far.

 ```bash